Dr Michael Woodcock

 You may wish to ask him of his menagerie of animals at home - from "Norman" the female galah who thinks she is human to "Max" the cat that was adopted from Noosa RSPCA who "rules the house".
 Caloundra Vet Surgery's charities are the Variety Club of Qld and Smart Pups Queensland.
 The "Bash Car" which is a Jaguar with a UK Union Jack can often be seen parked out front of the practice!

-Who is Richelle when she is not being a vet nurse?
+Who is Marta when she is not being a vet?

-Richelle went to the University of QLD and graduated 2007 with a Bachelor of Veterinary Science.
+Emma graduated from the University of Queensland in 2012 with a Bachelor of Veterinary Science (Honours).

 Who is Simone when she is not being a vet nurse?